MSRP:Was:Now: $7.00 - $210.00

 - Rhode Island;

-Additionally, Michigan, Oregon, Oklahoma, Alabama, North Dakota, and Illinois are refining their regulatory clarifications regarding the cannabinoid at the moment, so you might not be able to buy Delta-8 easily.
+Additionally, Michigan, Oklahoma, Alabama, North Dakota, and Illinois are refining their regulatory clarifications regarding the cannabinoid at the moment, so you might not be able to buy Delta-8 easily.

 If you reside in any of these states, it’s critical to check your local laws regarding Delta-8 use before you order your Delta-8 products.